RadiantLabs/microgrid-appliance-analysis/README.md

 - Add error logging and analytics

 ## TODO: Long term
+- Speed up calcs by not merging tables - just keep calculated columns in their own data structure.
+Pass all of those data structures into React Virtualized to display them but not merge them
 - Load other HOMER and appliance files in the background
 - snake case all header names.
 I can have a lookup to display them nicely (generic_1_k_wh_lead_acid_asm_energy_content)
 - Decide on React.SFC